dscc-admin-ch/lomas/docs/client/smartnoise-sql.md

 Users can submit SQL queries directly via the Lomas client package using the [smartnoisesql](../api/client.md/#lomas_client.libraries.smartnoise_sql) module.
 The query is sent to the server, which validates and executes it against the private dataset while tracking the consumed DP budget.

-## Example
+!!! example

     A worked example demonstrating how to use SmartNoise SQL through the Lomas client is available in [this notebook](../notebooks/Demo_Client_Notebook_Smartnoise-SQL.ipynb).

 ## References